taynazahlouth/taynazahlouth/README.md

 <h2 align="left">Hello world! 😊💻</h2>

-🌈 I love making art, writing, coding and creating games!
+🌈 I love making art, writing and coding!

 ✨ I'm studying C# /.NET and making games with Unity

 🍃 I'm working on "Curumim", a platformer game, with a super cool team

-🦄 I'm also working on my action/adventure game project :)
+🦄 I'm also working on a personal game project :)

 <h3 align="left">Languages and Tools:</h3>
 <div style="display: inline_block">